 The Kindness Demonstration Area features a 1.25 mile self guided hiking trail through 387 acres of forestland with signs explaining forest management and wildlife improvement practices.

-Often referred to as the “birthplace of forestry and conservation in Maryland,” this area is part of the Garrett brothers’ original 2,000-acre land donation which started Maryland’s Forestry and Public Lands System.
+Often referred to as the “birthplace of forestry and conservation in Maryland,” this area is part of the Garrett brothers’ original nearly 2,000-acre land donation which started Maryland’s Forestry and Public Lands System.

 See the forest through the trees and better understand how foresters manage our precious forest resources.
-Come out and enjoy a self-guided hike through the KINDNESS DEMONSTRATION AREA.
+Come out and enjoy a self-guided hike through the Kindness Demonstration Area.

 Directions - From I-68 East or West

 Backpack camping is also permitted throughout the forest.
-Backpackers must register at one of the five self-registration areas on the forest by filling out an envelope, enclosing the appropriate payment ($10/night) and including itinerary with names of all campers.
+Backpackers must register at one of the four self-registration areas on the forest by filling out an envelope, enclosing the appropriate payment ($10/night) and including itinerary with names of all campers.
 Campers can also obtain a permit by mail.
 Campfires are permitted except during drought conditions.
 Leave No Trace guidelines apply to backpack camping as well.
 Camping is NOT allowed within 200 feet of any trail or stream.
 The day use area of the forest is free.

 Horseback riding is allowed on designated, developed and maintained trails and roads designed to accommodate recreational use.
 Horses are not allowed on the foot trails in the Wilderness Ranch area, the Watchable Wildlife area and the Lostland Run area.
 Horse camping is also available.